The most popular islands to visit after Milos include Kimolos, Folegandros, Sifnos and Santorini. This guide shows how to take the ferries from Milos.

 - If you would like to find out more about other Greek islands in the Cyclades, Milos and other places in Greece, sign up for my newsletter.

-- For apartments in Greece, have a look at Booking.
+- For hotels in Greece, have a look at Booking.
 They have a great choice of accommodation in the Greek islands of the Cyclades that is easy to find.
 If you are traveling to the Greek islands in the busiest months of summer, I advise reserving rooms to rent in your desired destination a month or so in advance.

 Travel from Milos to other Cyclades islands FAQ